DeMar DeRozan: 20,000 points (2022–2024)

-Since the 2022 NBA Season, DeRozan has joined an elite group of players to reach 20,000 points in their career.
+Since the 2022–23 season, DeRozan has joined an elite group of players to reach 20,000 points in their career.
 On October 19, DeRozan posted 37 points, 6 rebounds, and 9 assists in a 116–108 win over the Miami Heat, making him and Michael Jordan the only players in Bulls history to tally at least 35 points, five rebounds, and five assists in a season opener.
 On October 28, DeRozan scored 33 points in a 129–124 loss against his former team, the San Antonio Spurs, and he became just the 50th player in NBA history to achieve 20,000 career points.
 On November 4, DeRozan scored a then season-high 46 points in a 123–119 loss to the Boston Celtics.
 On December 28, DeRozan recorded 42 points, 10 rebounds, 5 assists, 2 steals, and 2 blocks in an 119–113 overtime win over the Milwaukee Bucks.

 On January 2, 2023, DeRozan scored 44 points in a 145–134 overtime loss against the Cleveland Cavaliers.
 On February 2, DeRozan was selected to play as an Eastern Conference reserve in the 2023 NBA All-Star Game, his second consecutive selection as a member of the Bulls.
 On March 17, DeRozan put up season highs 49 points and 14 rebounds, while Zach LaVine put up 39 points, in a 139–131 win over the Minnesota Timberwolves.
 Their 88 combined points surpassed Michael Jordan and Horace Grant's previous record of 85, to become the most points scored in a game by a duo in Bulls history.

-On December 12, 2023, DeRozan passed Clyde Drexler for 35th in the NBA All-Time Scoring List in loss to the Denver Nuggets.
+On December 12, 2023, DeRozan passed Clyde Drexler for 35th in the NBA All-Time Scoring List in a loss to the Denver Nuggets.
 On March 13, 2024, DeRozan scored a season-high 46 points and grabbed 9 rebounds in a 132–129 overtime win over the Indiana Pacers.
 He also passed Elgin Baylor, Dwyane Wade, and Adrian Dantley to enter 32nd place on the NBA All-Time Scoring List.
 He made a fadeaway midrange shot at the buzzer in the same game to send it into overtime.
+DeRozan finished the season as the runner-up for the Clutch Player of the Year award.